Eraph/rakhama.com/content/posts/replace-docker-with-podman-on-windows/index.md

 Full installation instructions can be found [here](https://github.com/containers/podman/blob/main/docs/tutorials/podman-for-windows.md), but I've described the important bits below.

+## Setting up Podman
 1. Remove Docker if you already have it installed.
 You don't need it any more.
 2. Go to the Podman Releases page on Github and find the latest installer, it's under the **Assets** section near the bottom of a release.
+Download the `.msi` file.
     ![posts/replace-docker-with-podman-on-windows/assets.jpg]
+3. Run the MSI to install the Podman client.
+4. Open PowerShell and run the following to make sure it's installed properly:
+    ~~~ sh
+    > podman help
+    ~~~
+5. If you're all good, the next step is to initialise the WSL machine that runs the containers:
+    ~~~ sh
+    > podman machine init
+    ~~~
+6. Then you can start up the machine:
+    ~~~ sh
+    > podman machine start
+    ~~~

 2. Install [Podman Desktop](https://podman-desktop.io/downloads), you can find it on Chocolatey:
     ~~~ ps
     > choco install podman-desktop